 - Support roaming exchange capability to exchange data and analytics between PLMNs;

 - Support Federated Learning (FL) to train an ML model among multiple NWDAFs (containing MTLF)

+- Support Vertical Federated Leaning to train an ML model among NWDAF(s) and/or AF.

 The details of the NWDAF functionality are defined in TS 23.288 [86].